wp-plugins/quick-login-link/readme.txt

 Stable tag: 1.1

-Simply login not only through yoursite.com/wp-admin , but also yoursite.com/login + yoursite.com/admin.
+Simply login not only through yoursite.com/wp-admin , but also: yoursite.com/login OR yoursite.com/admin.

 == Description ==

 After plugin activation, everything is ready.
 NO MORE DETAILS is needed.
+(SEE OTHER MUST_HAVE PLUGINS : http://codesphpjs.blogspot.com/2014/10/must-have-wordpress-plugins.html )

 == Installation ==